Federal Tax

 Tax information is for educational purposes only and does not constitute tax advice.
 Consult a licensed tax professional for your specific situation.

 The federal gift tax applies when you transfer money or property to another person without receiving full value in return.
 For 2026, the annual gift tax exclusion allows you to give up to ~$19,000 per recipient per year without filing a gift tax return.
-Beyond the annual exclusion, a lifetime exemption of ~$13,990,000 shields most people from ever actually paying gift tax.
-However, the lifetime exemption is scheduled for a significant reduction after 2025 under current law, making 2026 a critical planning year.
+Beyond the annual exclusion, a lifetime exemption of ~$15,000,000 shields most people from ever actually paying gift tax.
+The One Big Beautiful Bill Act made this elevated exemption permanent, providing long-term certainty for gift tax planning.
 This guide covers the current rates, exclusions, and strategies for making tax-efficient gifts.

 Gift Tax Rates and Exclusions (2026)